FRC-2928/RomiExamples/RomiDrivetrainBase/README.md

 ### Commands
 The [Commands](https://2928-frc-programmer-training.readthedocs.io/en/latest/Romi/SC/romiCommands/) section of the training guide the explains the use of *Commands* and how they interact with the robot's subsystems.

+### Telemetry
+The [Telemetry](https://2928-frc-programmer-training.readthedocs.io/en/latest/Romi/SC/romiTelemetry/) section of the training guide the explains telemetry is implemented in the code.